 - schwannomatosis — similar to NF2, but not associated with inner ear tumours and hearing loss

 In NF1, benign tumours commonly grow on the skin.
 A common feature of NF1 is café au lait spots, which are harmless coffee-coloured skin patches.
 Most people have one or two of these spots, but people with NF1 always have six or more.
 In NF1, tumours can also appear on the optic nerve and on the iris in the eye.
 These tumours might or might not affect your vision.

 In NF2, the benign tumours usually develop in the ears, but they can also be found within the spinal cord and brain.
 Symptoms can include hearing loss and problems with swallowing, speech, balance and eye movements.

 Neurofibromatosis is usually diagnosed in childhood.
 If a doctor sees several signs indicating someone has neurofibromatosis, they will refer them to a specialist for further testing.
 Prenatal genetic testing is possible if neurofibromatosis is known to run in the family.

 Neurofibromatosis can’t be cured, but any symptoms that arise can be treated and/or managed.
 Regular medical attention may be required throughout childhood and into adulthood, particularly if tumours become cancerous, though this is rare.

 Where to go for help?

-NF Australia and the Children's Tumour Foundation of Australia provides care and support people with NF and their families.
+The Children's Tumour Foundation provides care and support people with NF and their families.

 Visit our genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.